 As one of the foremost education planning reformers in the world, he leads educational visioning, staff professional development, and develops building designs with project architects.
 Frank also conceived and co-teaches the Learning Environments for Tomorrow course for educators and architects at Harvard University, jointly offered by the Graduate School of Education and Graduate School of Design.
 He also produces several annual Project-Based Learning Conferences at universities across the US.

-For the last 30 years, his projects have been located across the US, Asia, Europe, Latin America and the Middle East where he is often also featured as a keynote speaker as education planning conferences.
+For the last 30 years, his projects have been located across the US, Asia, Europe, Latin America and the Middle East, where he is often featured as a keynote speaker as education planning conferences.

 Honored as a Planner of the Year by the Association for Learning Environments, Frank is also an Accredited Learning Environments Planner.
 He is an affiliate of the Partnership for 21st Century Learning, has taught at several universities, is a trained facilitator, and a registered architect.